SAP/automated-usage-tracking-tool/README.md

 <a href="docs/architecture/save_new_usage.png"><img src="docs/architecture/save_new_usage.png" alt="Sequence Diagram - Track Usage" ></a>

+## Dataflow - Store Latest Usages

+The [Store Latest Usages Dataflow](dataflows/store_latest_usages.json) runs every 10 minutes, copying the data from the user's `data.latestUsages` (ClientModify) to `data.usages` (ServerOnly).
+This process ensures long-term storage of usage data and prevents loss of old usages when adding new ones or in case of user data deletion.

 ## Support, Feedback, Contributing

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/automated-usage-tracking-tool/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).